Ukrainian airliner crashes after take-off in Iran, killing all 176 aboard

 Iranian media quoted an Iranian aviation official as saying the pilot of the airliner did not declare an emergency.

 There was no official word from Ukraine International Airlines.
-It was the first fatal crash for Kiev-based UIA.
+It was the Kiev-based airline’s first fatal crash.
 [L8N29D15X]

 “The fire is so heavy that we cannot (do) any rescue... we have 22 ambulances, four bus ambulances and a helicopter at the site,” Pirhossein Koulivand, head of Iran’s emergency services, told Iranian state television.